 If you would like a free copy of this poster – or any others in this article, email firstname.lastname@example.org

 In extreme cases, the allergic reaction can progress within minutes into a life-threatening reaction.
 The treatment of anaphylaxis is to give adrenaline, (usually using an autoinjector) by injection into the outer muscle of the mid-thigh.

 Adrenaline treats the symptoms and stops it from becoming worse.
-Other “allergy” medicines, such as antihistamines can help with mild symptoms but are not effective for severe reactions (anaphylaxis) as they only reduce the histamine release and take up to 30 minutes to work – which may be too late.
+Other “allergy” medicines, such as antihistamines can help with mild symptoms but are not effective for severe reactions (anaphylaxis).
+This is because they only reduce the histamine release and take up to 30 minutes to work – which may be too late.

 A second adrenaline auto-injector can be given 5 minutes after the first.

 Adrenaline can be safely given by non-healthcare workers as an injection into the muscle using an adrenaline auto-injector (AAI).
 Current brands available in the UK are EpiPen®, Emerade®, Jext®.
 School staff should ideally have received appropriate training to be confident administering the medication.

 Always give adrenaline FIRST in someone with known food allergy who has sudden-onset breathing difficulties.
 (Before other medicines such as asthma inhalers and even if there are no skin symptoms.)
 Delays in giving adrenaline are a common finding in fatal reactions. – advice from www.sparepensinschools.co.uk